 "My goal was to learn more about how to engage students towards self initiated learning.
 I will incorporate the following approaches: (1) I will assess my freshmen students to identify which stage of self-directed learning they are currently at; (2) I will identify and utilize teaching strategies to meet their learning needs, and move them along the self directed learn stage hierarchy through class room activities, reflection and feedback.

 Lilly Conference, Bethesda, MD, June 2-5, 2016

 The Lilly Teaching Conference Travel Fellowship supports full-time, first-year faculty members at Villanova University to participate in the Lilly Conference, Bethesda, focused on learning, teaching, and assessment in higher education as well as scholarly teaching.
 This regional teaching conference presents a distinctive professional development opportunity for junior faculty to refine their teaching skills, deepen their understanding of student learning, support their growth as teacher-scholars in the discipline, and network with faculty colleagues across East Coast institutions.

 Application Process: Full-time, first-year, pre-tenure, faculty members are encouraged to apply.
 Please refer to the Call for Applications (PDF) for details.

 - Completed Call for Applications, including Statement of Purpose

 - Letter of Support (by Chairperson in Department) – speaks to the significance of the faculty member’s teaching conference participation in relation to his/her instructional responsibilities and contributions.

-- Post-Conference Reflective Essay due mid-June 2015 – (one page) describes professional instructional gains from teaching conference participation and intended application of knowledge gained to course development and instruction.
+- Post-Conference Reflective Essay due Monday, June 13, 2016 – (one page) describes professional instructional gains from teaching conference participation and intended application of knowledge gained to course development and instruction.